 As the NBR project has been planned for a phased development, a normal approval timeframe would have had the project well placed to execute the DSO phase of the project at the right point in the cycle.
 This would have underwritten the capital for the magnetite phase to produce Dense Media Magnetite (DMM) for use in the coal washery industry, which enjoys a stable price cycle and is economically viable even in the current downturn.

-As it has been a very difficult & challenging year to be a mineral commodity producer & explorer, the company has placed emphasis on steps to contain costs & preserve value by:
+During these very difficult & challenging times, the company has placed emphasis on steps to contain costs and preserve value by: